Ravenna/llmsTxtGenerator/content/collections/articles/how-to-budget-for-web-and-mobile-application-development-outside-of-actual-dev-costs.md

     content:
       -
         type: text
         text: 'Building a Laravel web app, mobile app, or both can be daunting.
 Architecture, strategy, planning, resources, testing, and delivery should be a part of the project.
 One problem we have noticed is that often all the thinking when developing an application goes into the application itself.
 There needs to be more planning for long-term costs and resourcing.
-Some areas that would be good to consider are:'
+Some areas that would be good to consider are.
+Platform fees, Hosting/cloud fees, Subscription API fees.
+Patching costs, and Maintenance and expansion.'
   -
-    type: bullet_list
-    content:
-      -
-        type: list_item
-        content:
-          -
     type: paragraph
     content:
       -
-                type: text
-                text: 'Platform fees'
-      -
-        type: list_item
-        content:
-          -
-            type: paragraph
-            content:
-              -
-                type: text
-                text: 'Hosting/cloud fees'
-      -
-        type: list_item
-        content:
-          -
-            type: paragraph
-            content:
-              -
-                type: text
-                text: 'Subscription API fees '
-      -
-        type: list_item
-        content:
-          -
-            type: paragraph
-            content:
-              -
-                type: text
-                text: 'Patching coss'
-      -
-        type: list_item
-        content:
-          -
-            type: paragraph
-            content:
-              -
-                type: text
-                text: 'Maintenance and expansion'
-  -
-    type: paragraph
+        type: image
-    content:
+        attrs:
+          src: 'asset::assets::budgeting-laravel-development-costs.png'
+          alt: 'Budgeting Laravel development costs'
       -
         type: text
         text: 'These areas, and more, can contribute to the long-term costs of owning this application.
 Even though it may be a low priority when planning the project, stakeholders, product owners, or relevant staff should spend time on this topic. '